JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

   not to set these properties.

 As the default behavior of the Kotlin toolchain doesn't include such properties since Kotlin 1.6.20, we don't expect any serious impact.
-Most possible consequences will be visible immediately after the project rebuilds.
+Most consequences will be visible immediately after a project is rebuilt.

 If you're a library author and want to be extra safe, check that consumers can work with your library.